 The registration grants exclusive rights on the trademark in the entire Italian territory (for a total of roughly 324,000 square kilometers and about 60 million inhabitants) and in the State of San Marino and may be recognized in the Vatican City.

-It is possible to claim the priority of an earlier national filing in any member state of the Paris Convention of World Trade Organization within 6 months running from the date of application.
+It is possible to claim the priority of an earlier national first filing in any member state of the Paris Convention of World Trade Organization within 6 months running from the date of application.
 A first application for an Italian trademark can be the basis for a priority claim when subsequent applications for the same trademark are filed in other states party to the Paris Convention or World Trade Organization.

 Who May Apply for an Italian Trademark

-Any natural or legal person who is a citizen or resident of a member state of the European Union, the Paris Convention or the World Trade Organization, or of a state guaranteeing reciprocity of treatment, may apply for an Italian trademark.
+Any natural or legal person who is a citizen or resident of a member state of the European Union, of the Paris Convention or of the World Trade Organization, or of a state guaranteeing reciprocity of treatment, may apply for an Italian trademark.